 Cool story.
 I'm going to go all English major here, for a second to mention just how many great horror stories are built on guilt over slavery and/or colonialism.
 This makes for a more visceral story than our previous tales of drunken upper-class nincompoopery.

 Now we move from Dorset to London, and the George Inn pub.
 People are enjoying their pint amidst some of the brownest décor ever.
-One of these is a BBC documentary maker who seems to have been constructed out of slabs of corned beef.
+One of these people is a BBC documentary maker who seems to have been constructed out of slabs of corned beef.
 He tells a story about how he'd been making a series about the ghosts of London, when the landlord of the George told him a story.
-The landlord's wife had been in the cellar, and seen a man dressed like a Cavalier.
+The landlord's wife saw a man dressed like a cavalier in the cellar.
 She refuses to go down to the cellar now.
 And from the tense music over shots of a utilitarian cellar, you can see why!

 The producer contacted a Francis Hitching, an 'investigator of strange phenomena'.
 He says it's a typical sort of ghost story, and investigated by sealing the doors and remaining in the cellars with a reel-to-reel tape recorder running and a camera rolling.

 And this is why, even though I love ghost stories, I can't stand those ghost investigator shows.
 They just take everything fun and interesting out of things.
-To make matters worse, Hitching – who if you'll recall, we last saw saying unhelpful things about Stonehenge – speaks in a very matter of fact way, which takes a little of the fun out of the proceedings.
-Even so, the creepy electronic music comes up.
-It doesn't help.
+To make matters worse, Hitching – who if you'll recall, we last saw saying unhelpful things about Stonehenge – speaks in a very matter of fact way, which just takes more enjoyment out of the proceedings.
+Even the creepy electronic music doesn't help.

 Nimoy strolls out of the graveyard.
 He's talking about ghosts, but just the pseudoscience end of ghosts.
 Nothing interesting.
 He basically goes with the 'Stone Tapes' theory, and much as I love the guy you'd be better watching the Stone Tapes then listening to this.

 So – good episode.
-Three quarter's fun.
+Three quarters of it is fun.
 People telling their stories with disclaimers like 'the legend goes…' and 'or so people say…" and things like that because, like I say, the great thing about ghost stories is that it really doesn't matter if they're 'real' or not.
 But then we have to waste time on the 'but it's totally real and scientists will prove it soon' theme that ruins so many episodes of this show.